-- a.
-Courses may not be added after the sixth class day of the semester without the written permission of the professor. - b.
-A student may drop an elective course no later than the end of the sixth day of classes. - c.
-A student who is added to a class from the waitlist on the sixth day of classes shall be permitted to drop any other course until the end of the seventh day of classes.
+- Courses may not be added after the sixth class day of the semester without the written permission of the professor. - b.
+A student may drop an elective course no later than the end of the sixth day of classes.

 1 See Regulation III A.7.